-Note The data in this register is continuously updated and reflects the current conditions.
+The data in this register is continuously updated and reflects the current conditions.
+I be detain this register is continuously undeted and retlasts the surrent conditions

 Mode All

 Remote Command :STATus:QUEStionable:CONDition?

 Example STAT:QUES:COND?

 Preset 0

 Status Bits/OPC dependencies Sequential command

 Initial S/W Revision Prior to A.02.00